samizdatco/skia-canvas/README.md

   // save the graphic...
   await canvas.saveAs("pilcrow.png")
-  // ...or use a shorthand for canvas.toBuffer("png") fs.writeFileSync("pilcrow.png", await canvas.png)
+  // ...or use a shorthand for canvas.toBuffer("png") let pngData = await canvas.png
   // ...or embed it in a string
   console.log(`<img src="${await canvas.toDataURL("png")}">`)
 }
 render()

-// ...or switch into synchronous mode and save from the main thread canvas.async = false canvas.saveAs("pilcrow.png")
+// ...or save the file synchronously from the main thread canvas.saveAsSync("pilcrow.png")
 ```